 Rochester Institute of Technology is the proper name of the university.
 RIT is acceptable for use.
 Do not capitalize the word university, even if it refers to RIT.
 The preferred descriptive when referring to RIT is university, not institute.

 RIT comprises 11 colleges and degree-granting units.
 Golisano Institute for Sustainability and School of Individualized Study are degree-granting units, not colleges.

 Use of RIT acronym

-The letters “RIT” may not be called out in words in which they appear consecutively.
+The letters “RIT” may not be called out in words in which they appear consecutively or called out within a word to highlight RIT.
 This applies to the use of the letter RIT in signage, names of locations on campus, logos, etc.